teddy-beau/vinted-front/README.md

 ## Status & Backlog

-Work in progress 🛠
+✅ This project is complete and functional.

+🛠 However, some improvements have been considered for the future:

-**Next feature**: multiple image upload when publishing an offer.
+-  Multiple image upload when publishing an offer
+-  User profile page (with user info update)